 If you are not our customer yet, you can apply for a Bank Loan online with another bank’s user ID.
 When you apply for a bank loan with us, ask for an offer for your other banking matters too.
 This way, you can get access to a comprehensive range of banking services that suit your particular needs.
 Learn more about OP cooperative bank’s many owner-customer benefits.
 The more you use our services, the more you benefit.

 If something unexpected happened, how would you cope?
 By taking out protection for your loan, you ensure that you will be able to repay your loan even if you face unexpected challenges.
 You can protect a secured bank loan by, for example, taking out loan protection insurance or interest rate cap.

-Example calculation: Bank loan is a one-off loan.
-The effective interest rate for the loan of 10,000 euros with a 5-year loan term is 4.7%, when the loan interest rate is a 12-month Euribor + 3.85% (3.54% February/2022), the monthly loan servicing fee is 2.50 euros and the one-off origination fee charged at the loan drawdown is 120 euros.
-The estimated total amount payable is 11,208 euros.
-This calculation is based on the assumption that the entire loan has been drawn down, the loan interest rate, fees and charges are constant throughout the loan term, and the loan is repaid in equal instalments of 182.30 euros every month.
-The loan is granted by an OP cooperative bank.
+This calculation is based on the assumption that the entire loan has been drawn down, the loan interest rate, fees and charges are constant throughout the loan term, and the loan is repaid in equal instalments of 192.88 euros each month.
+The bank loan is granted by an OP cooperative bank.

 You are eligible to apply for the secured Bank Loan if you have regular income in terms of pay or pension, have sufficient financial standing, have managed your personal finances well and can provide collateral.